nestarz/rotten/README.md

 ### Warning

-Do not use in production, prefer [fresh](https://github.com/denoland/fresh) from denoland if you will need support
+Do not use in production, prefer [fresh](https://github.com/denoland/fresh) from denoland if you need support

 # rotten